BK channel: Activation mechanism

 BK channels are synergistically activated through the binding of calcium and magnesium ions, but can also be activated via voltage dependence.
 Ca(2+) - dependent activation occurs when intracellular Ca(2+) binds to two high affinity binding sites: one located in the C-terminus of the RCK2 domain (Ca(2+) bowl), and the other located in the RCK1 domain.
 The binding site within the RCK1 domain has somewhat of a lower affinity for calcium than the Ca(2+) bowl, but is responsible for a larger portion of the Ca(2+) sensitivity.
 Voltage and calcium activate BK channels using two parallel mechanisms, with the voltage sensors and the Ca(2+) bindings sites coupling to the activation gate independently, except for a weak interaction between the two mechanisms.
 The Ca(2+) bowl accelerates activation kinetics at low Ca(2+) concentrations while RCK1 site influences both activation and deactivation kinetics.
 One mechanism model was originally proposed by Monod, Wyman, and Changeux, known as the MWC model.
 The MWC model for BK channels explains that a conformational change of the activation gate in channel opening is accompanied by a conformational change to the Ca(2+) binding site, which increases the affinity of Ca(2+) binding.

 Magnesium-dependent activation of BK channels activates via a low-affinity metal binding site that is independent from Ca(2+)-dependent activation.
 The Mg(2+) sensor activates BK channels by shifting the activation voltage to a more negative range.
 Mg(2+) activates the channel only when the voltage sensor domain stays in the activated state.
 The cytosolic tail domain (CTD) is a chemical sensor that has multiple binding sites for different ligands.
 The CTD activates the BK channel when bound with intracellular Mg(2+) to allow for interaction with the voltage sensor domain (VSD).
 Magnesium is predominantly coordinated by six oxygen atoms from the side chains of oxygen-containing residues, main chain carbonyl groups in proteins, or water molecules.
 D99 at the C-terminus of the S0-S1 loop and N172 in the S2-S3 loop contain side chain oxygens in the voltage sensor domain that are essential for Mg(2+) binding.
 Much like the Ca(2+)-dependent activation model, Mg(2+)-dependent activation can also be described by an allosteric MCW gating model.
-While calcium activates the channel largely independent of the voltage sensor, magnesium activates the channel by channel by an electrostatic interaction with the voltage sensor.
+While calcium activates the channel largely independent of the voltage sensor, magnesium activates the channel by an electrostatic interaction with the voltage sensor.
 This is also known as the Nudging model, in which Magnesium activates the channel by pushing the voltage sensor via electrostatic interactions and involves the interactions among side chains in different structural domains.
 Energy provided by voltage, Ca(2+), and Mg(2+) binding will propagate to the activation gate of BK channels to initiate ion conduction through the pore.